What’s it like to live as a Chevening Scholar in UK accommodation?

 Moving to a new country can be quite daunting and exciting at the same time.
-We have written a guide for your information on student accommodation which includes a few types ranging from university halls, private halls, or private rentals.
+We have written a guide for your information on student accommodation which includes a few types of accommodation ranging from university halls to private halls and private rentals.

 University halls

 University halls are similar to blocks of flats (apartments), or a range of smaller houses.
 They are often situated on campus or close to your university campus.
-You will often have your own bedroom be it ensuite or not, but in some cases you could have roommates, although this is relatively unusual in the UK.
+You will often have your own bedroom, either with an ensuite bathroom or a shared bathroom.
+In some cases you could have roommates, although this is relatively unusual in the UK.
 However, you will most likely have flatmates (people you share the flat with).

 These halls of residence usually contain around 6 to 8 bedrooms, meaning you will be sharing the kitchen with the other flatmates.
 University halls are often shared with both men and women, so keep this in mind when you share the bathroom!